-Safety and Technical Inspection No points

-Cost and Manufacturing Analysis 100 points
+Safety and Technical Inspection Cost and Manufacturing Analysis Presentation Design No points 100 points 75 points 150 points Total 325 points

-Presentation 75 points

-Design 150 points

 4.2 SAFETY AND TECHNICAL INSPECTION

 4.2.1 Objective

 The objective of safety and technical inspection is to determine if the vehicle meets the FSAE design and safety requirements and if, considered as a whole, it satisfies the intent of the Rules.
 For purposes of interpretation and inspection the violation of the intent of a rule is considered a violation of the rule itself.